animo/animo-demo/README.md

 yarn dev
 ```

+### Tests

+The demo has [Cypress](https://www.cypress.io/) integration tests.
+To run the tests, make sure you have the demo running locally.
+You can start the tests with `yarn test`.
+This will open up cypress in chrome from where you can run the tests.

 ## How To Contribute
 You're welcome to contribute to this demo.
 Please make sure to open an issue first!